 - Keep the list of sites in NGWMN Monitoring Location Registry up to date.
 See the Populating the NGWMN Monitoring Location Registry tip sheet.
-Add any new qualified sites to the NGWMN Monitoring Location Registry and remove any sites that are no longer active - Classify any new sites according to Subnetwork and Monitoring Categories as described in the NGWMN Framework document and the Defining the Subnetwork and Defining Monitoring Categories tip sheets.
-Review classification of existing sites to see if they are still appropriate - Populate data elements for any new sites in agency databases and the NGWMN Monitoring Location Registry.
+Add new qualified sites to the NGWMN Monitoring Location Registry and remove sites that are no longer active - Classify new sites according to Subnetwork and Monitoring Categories as described in the NGWMN Framework document and the Defining the Subnetwork and Defining Monitoring Categories tip sheets.
+Review classification of existing sites to see if they are still appropriate - Populate data elements for new sites in agency databases and the NGWMN Monitoring Location Registry.
 See the Populating the NGWMN Monitoring Location Registry tip sheet - Keep site information on existing sites updated in the NGWMN Monitoring Location Registry as new data becomes available - Maintain web services connections to the NGWMN Portal.
-NGWMN Portal staff will be in communication with the agency staff if the web services are not providing data for several days - In conjunction with the NGWMN Portal staff, update web services to serve any new required elements.
+NGWMN Portal staff will be in communication with the agency staff if the web services are not providing data for several days - Verify that data is flowing from your agency database to the NGWMN properly at least once every 3 months - In conjunction with the NGWMN Portal staff, update web services to serve new required elements.
 New required elements will be occasionally added to the Minimum Data Requirements tip sheet - Review NGWMN Data Portal Data Provider pages for your agency and provide updates to the NGWMN, as needed - Document persistent data services activities in final report for the project

-Part 2B: The following tasks should be included in the workplan for work under part 2B for this objective.
+Part 2B: The following tasks should be included in the workplan for work underpart 2B for this objective.
 For each task indicate who will be doing the work.